 - You sustained an injury or occupational disease that is the result of your job.

 For a free legal consultation with a eligibility guidelines lawyer serving Atlanta, call (404) 888-8888

 Who Is Not Eligible for Workers’ Compensation in Georgia?

-As mentioned above, employers with three or more employees are required to carry workers’ compensation insurance.
-However, there are some exceptions to this rule.
+Employers with three or more employees are required to carry workers’ compensation insurance.
+However, some exceptions to this rule might apply to your situation.
 Those who are generally not covered under Georgia workers’ compensation laws include the following workers:

 - U.S. government employees

 - Domestic servants

 - Railroad workers

 Atlanta Eligibility Guidelines Lawyer Near Me (404) 888-8888